0xAX/linux-insides/Booting/linux-bootstrap-1.md

   state.cs = segment + 0x20;
 ```

-It means that segment registers will have following values after kernel setup starts:
+It means that segment registers will have the following values after kernel setup starts:

 ```
 gs = fs = es = ds = ss = 0x1000